 Most recently reviewed by: David Kerns & Janet Hurley (2020)

 The word Argiope means “with a bright face” in Latin.
 Like all spiders, they have a cephalothorax, abdomen, eight legs, fangs, and a silk spinner.
 Being an orb weaver, spiders in the genus Argiope spp. have a unique third claw on each leg that is used to assist in the weaving of the spider’s complex webs.
 Their webs are often large and have a zig-zag pattern in the center.
 The reason for this pattern is unknown, though it is thought that it may be used to attract prey.
 Argiope spp. spiders consume and rebuild their web every day.
 Known for their black and yellow patterns on their body, and occasionally an orange and/or black pattern on their legs, these spiders are incredibly beautiful and easily recognized.
 As with most spiders the females of this genus are larger than their male counterparts.
 Females are usually around ¾” to 1 ⅛” while males are usually ¼” to ⅜” in size.
-These spiders are found all over the world and in the lower 48 states of the U.S.A.

 Habitat & Hosts

 Argiope spp. spiders are not a pest in the traditional sense of the word as they do not feed on crops or garden plants, but to those who are afraid of spiders it can be considered a pest.
 As with most spiders, Argiope spp. are beneficial organisms because they kill and consume insect pests that damage crops and garden plants.